 Are you starting university this September or returning after the summer break?

-Maybe you've just got your license over Summer and are taking your car, or parents are driving you there instead.
+Maybe you've just got your license over summer and are taking your car, or perhaps parents are driving you there instead.
 Whether it’s your first year or the last, travelling to university can be exciting but presents some risks as it’s often a long journey with a fully loaded car!

 This week’s tips, provided by IAM RoadSmart offer advice on how to prepare for your drive to university and can be seen below:

 Will you be putting these tips into use as you set off for university?
-Let us know on our social media channels!
+Let us know via our social media channels!

 Other CarCliq articles that might interest you:

 For more CarCliq Guides, click here.